 The Center is located in a central location in New Haven across the street from Yale-New Haven Hospital and adjacent to the campus of the Yale University School of Medicine.
 The Clinical Neuroscience Research Unit and Ribicoff Research Facilities at CMHC are the location of basic and clinical neurobiological research programs that have had an enormous impact on the field.
 The Law and Psychiatry Division is led by national experts who are involved in teaching, consultation and scholarship activities within the Center and on a national level.
 The Division of Substance Abuse is one of the leading clinical and research programs in the country.
 Research on chronic mental illness and recovery is another academic center with a national reputation.

-Because of the depth and breadth of experience in the understanding and practice of Public Sector Psychiatry that exists within the Center and its affiliate agencies, the Yale Fellowship in Public Psychiatry was launched at CMHC in 2007.
-As of June 2012, six Fellows have graduated from the program and all of the former Fellows are working in the public sector.
-Three of the six graduates have been appointed as Medical Directors within their agencies.
+Because of the depth and breadth of experience in the understanding and practice of Public Sector Psychiatry that exists within the Center and its affiliate agencies, the Yale Fellowship in Public Psychiatry was launched at Yale/CMHC in 2007.

 Goals and Objectives

-The Yale Fellowship will provide advanced training in clinical, administrative, and legal aspects of the practice of psychiatry within the public sector, including policy development on a statewide level.
-It will foster the development of the participants in their careers as future leaders within the field by providing didactic and interactive learning experiences, mentorship, and opportunities to engage in scholarship.
+The Yale Fellowship provides advanced training in clinical, administrative, and legal aspects of the practice of psychiatry within the public sector, including policy development on a statewide level.
+It fosters the development of the participants in their careers as future leaders within the field by providing didactic and interactive learning experiences, mentorship, and opportunities to engage in scholarship.

 Structure of Fellowship Program

-As of July 2013 the CT Department of Mental Health and Addiction Services is funding three Fellowship positions, and has expanded the clinical placements to include Connecticut Valley Hospital (CVH) as well as CMHC.
+The CT Department of Mental Health and Addiction Services currently funds 3-4 Fellowship positions, and has expanded the clinical placements to include Connecticut Valley Hospital (CVH) as well as CMHC.

-Fellows will spend 50% effort providing direct clinical service and/or consultation within public mental health settings.
-One Fellow is based at CMHC in New Haven for the clinical placement and two Fellows are based at CVH in Middletown, CT.
+Fellows spend 50% effort providing direct clinical service and/or consultation within public mental health settings.
+One-two Fellows are based at CMHC in New Haven for the clinical placement and one-two Fellows are based at CVH in Middletown, CT.
 CVH is the primary state hospital with over 600 beds, and is used as a statewide resource for specialty and intermediate and long term care.
-Fellows will spend 50% time participating in seminars, administrative meetings, supervision and scholarship.
+Fellows spend 50% time participating in seminars, administrative meetings, supervision and scholarship.

 - All Fellows spend approximately 20 hours per week engaged in clinical work including direct service, team meetings, clinical supervision, and other related activities at CMHC or CVH.
 Potential placements at CVH include inpatient Young Adult Services, TBI unit, General Psychiatry and a unit for Older Adults.
-Potential placements at CMHC include Acute Services, Hispanic Clinic, STEP clinic, and the Dixwell-Newhallville Community Mental Health Clinic.
+Potential placements at CMHC include Acute Services, Hispanic Clinic, STEP clinic, the Young Adult Service, and the Inpatient Service.

 - Fellows based at CVH are invited to attend administrative meetings for Medical Staff and other leadership at that site, such as the Governing Body and Operations Council and the General Psychiatry Division Risk Review meeting.